-- E. In a trip away from the residential camp premises or at the primitive camp, the staff ratio given at Section 7.711.23, D, shall be maintained, but there shall be at least two staff members accompanying each trip, and one staff member shall hold at least a current Red Cross standard First Aid and safety certificate or equivalent.
-If the trip exceeds two nights, there shall be with the group a staff member who has maturity of judgment and has been trained in trip leading procedures. - F. In a travel-trip camp, the staff ratio given at Section 7.711.23, D, shall be maintained, but there shall be at least two staff members at all times with the campers.
-One of those staff members must be at least twenty-one (21) years old and one staff member shall meet qualifications of the health care provider (see Section 7.711.22.
-B). - G. In the case of trips away from the permanent residential camp, including overnights, there shall be a day-to-day itinerary prepared prior to departure.
-The resident camp headquarters shall keep a copy of the itinerary.
-The itinerary shall be followed as closely as possible.
-Resident camp headquarters shall be notified of an itinerary change as soon as possible. - H. A travel-trip camp shall establish a day-to-day itinerary.
-A copy shall be on file at the camp headquarters.
-The itinerary shall be followed as closely as possible.
-In case of emergency, if a change in the itinerary is necessary, the camp headquarters shall be notified as soon as possible.
+- E. In a trip away from the residential camp premises or at the primitive camp, the staff ratio given at Section 7.711.23, D, must be maintained, but there must be at least two staff members accompanying each trip, and one staff member must meet the qualifications as defined in 7.711.22.C, E. If the trip exceeds two nights, there must be with the group a staff member who is at least twenty-one (21) years of age, exercises good judgment, the ability to assume leadership independently and has been trained in trip leading procedures. - F. In a travel-trip camp, the staff ratio given at Section 7.711.23.D must be maintained, but there must be at least two (2) staff members at all times with the campers.
+One (1) of those staff members must be at least twenty-one (21) years old and one (1) staff member must meet qualifications of the health care worker as defined in Section 7.711.22.B. - G. In the case of trips away from the permanent residential camp, including overnights or travel-trip camps, there must be a day-to-day itinerary prepared prior to departure.
+The resident camp headquarters must keep a copy of the itinerary.
+The itinerary must be followed as closely as possible.
+Camp headquarters must be notified of an itinerary change as soon as possible.